frankthelen/rools/README.md

 This requires re-evaluation of premises.
 Which may lead to further actions becoming ready to fire.

-To avoid complete re-evaluation of all facts each time changes are made, Rools detects the parts of the facts (segments) that were actually changed and re-evaluates only the premises and actions affected.
+To avoid complete re-evaluation of all facts each time changes are made, Rools detects the parts of the facts (segments) that were actually changed and re-evaluates only those premises and actions affected.

 Change detection is based on level 1 of the facts.
 In the example below, detected changes are based on `user`, `weather`, `posts` and so on.
 So, whenever a `user` detail changes, all premises and actions that rely on `user` are re-evaluated.
+But only those.

 ```js
 const facts = {